evanapplegate/evans_blog/posts/map_tips.md

 3. If a map needs to look nice, divide work in a grid; each grid cell is your atomic unit of work.

 4. Learn about everything else but maps, then use that to make maps.
 Maps are for the world, not the world for maps.

+5. Pointy-clicky Esri stuff is ███ ████, learn to shove millions of records around at once.
+GIS is database admin, learn that.